joey711/phyloseq-demo/phyloseq-demo.md

 ### Importing the Output from [mothur](http://www.mothur.org/)
-Example: Manually re-import [the "esophagus dataset"](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC384727), which is already inclduded in the phyloseq package.
+Example: Manually re-import [the "esophagus dataset"](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC384727), which is already inclduded in [the phyloseq package](http://joey711.github.com/phyloseq/).
+Note that the esophagus dataset is a simple dataset consisting of just 3 samples and a relatively small richness, described with just a tree and OTU table.
+It is most useful for showing quick examples, such as computing the UniFrac distance, but for not much else.
+If interested, further details can be found by entering `?esophagus`.

 ```r
 mothlist <- system.file("extdata", "esophagus.fn.list.gz", package = "phyloseq")